-Our patient had an early Norwood Class 4A pattern of hair loss.
+Our patient (Patient API) had an early Norwood Class 4A pattern of hair loss.
 He received 2,002 follicular unit grafts to his hairline and frontal forelock region.
 The total distribution of grafts was as follows: 253 1-hair FU’s; 1,113 2-hair FU’s; 622 3-hair FU’s; and 14 4-hair FU’s.
 The incisions ranged in size from 0.7mm for the single-hair units to 1.1mm for the largest follicular units.
 All the sites were made using lateral (horizontal) slits.

-Our hair transplant patient had predominately frontal hair loss with diffuse miniaturization that had not responded to Propecia.
+Patient API had predominately frontal hair loss with diffuse miniaturization that had not responded to Propecia.
 The purple line indicates the position of the planned hairline.

 Day of Surgery

 These photos show the distribution of the 2,002 recipient sites (holes created for the grafts).
 The photos were taken immediately before the grafts were inserted.

 The patient returned to our office with faint crusting, hair stubble, and some residual redness as the only indications of his hair transplant a week earlier.

 At two weeks, one can see some remaining stubble of the transplanted hair, but no other signs of the recent procedure.
 With the hair lifted up, one can see some slight redness associated with the donor incision.